 Increasing the liability insurance coverage on your motorcycle above the minimums required by state law depends upon how much protection you want to have against claims.
-You should take into consideration what you have to protect when making a decision to increase your coverage.
-Someone with a home, car and other assets might opt for increased coverage limits as opposed to someone with no assets to protect in the event of a lawsuit stemming from an accident.
+You should take into consideration what you have to protect when deciding to increase your coverage.
+Someone with a home, car, and other assets might opt for increased coverage limits as opposed to someone with no assets to protect in the event of a lawsuit stemming from an accident.

-The liability insurance on your motorcycle might not extend coverage to someone riding as a passenger on your motorcycle in the event of an accident.
+The liability insurance on your motorcycle might not extend coverage to someone riding as a passenger on your bike in the event of an accident.
 It depends upon the laws in your state.
-California, for example, makes it mandatory for you to have guest passenger coverage, so it is included in the liability insurance you carry.
+California, for example, makes it mandatory for you to have guest passenger coverage, so it’s included in the liability insurance you carry.

-In states where it is not mandatory, guest passenger insurance is available as an optional coverage.
+In states where it is not mandatory, guest passenger insurance is available as optional coverage.
 Guest passenger coverage pays the medical expenses of your passenger only if the accident is your fault.
-If your passenger is injured because of fault on the part of another driver, a claim for compensation by your passenger is handled and covered by the other driver’s insurance company.
+If your passenger is injured due to the fault of another driver, a claim for compensation by your passenger is handled by the other driver’s insurance company.

 |State||Minimum Liability Requirements||Motorcycle Insurance Required?|